Attention Surgery: An Efficient Recipe to Linearize Your Video Diffusion Transformer: Results

 \textbf{Distillation vs Finetuning: Qualitative}. \cref{fig:qual_0Vs100} shows the qualitative results of our models with different hybrid rates and number of hybrid blocks.
 It can be noted that in most cases, attention distillation alone is insufficient, leaving a noticeable gap that can be resolved by the following lightweight finetuning.
 Furthermore, lower-rate hybrid attention, e.g. $R=2$, provides a much better reconstruction right after distillation, but the quality gap narrows significantly by the lightweight finetuning.

 \textbf{Comparison with SOTA}. \cref{tab:sota} shows a comparison of one of the variations of our model with the state-of-the-art methods on VBench.
 Results indicate that our hybrid operated models are competitive with state-of-the-art efficient video diffusion models, while one of the variations (15$\times$R2) is equivalent to the original Wan2.1* model it's based on.
-On VBench-2.0 15$\times$R2 gets total score of 55.1, comparable to the original 56.0.
-Please refer to Supplementary for full set of evaluations.
+As summary of VBench-2.0 comparisons are presented in Tab~\ref{tab:vbench2_summary}.
+Please refer to Supplementary for the full set of evaluation dimensions.

 \textbf{User Study} The user study comparing the original Wan2.1 and our 15$\times$R2 hybrid model, presented in~\cref{tab:human_eval}, also reveals no overall preference for the original model.